SaveliyP/ts-typed-sql/README.md

 - `conditionFunc`: `Function`.
 This function takes `t` as a parameter and must return a boolean `Expression`.
 The properties of `t` are the columns of the model whose rows are being deleted.

 The `WHERE` clause of a query.
 This specifies which rows will be deleted.
+Multiple calls to this function are combined with `AND`.

 #### `returning(returningFunc)`